Mojang Studios: Microsoft subsidiary (2014–present)

-Persson, exhausted from the pressure of being the owner of Minecraft, published a tweet in June 2014, asking whether anyone would be willing to buy his share in Mojang.
+Persson, exhausted from the pressure of being the owner of Minecraft, tweeted in June 2014 asking whether anyone would be willing to purchase his share in Mojang.
 Several parties expressed interest in this offer, including Activision Blizzard, Electronic Arts, and Microsoft.
 Phil Spencer, the head of Microsoft's Xbox division, urged Microsoft's newly appointed chief executive Satya Nadella to purchase Mojang to set out "a pretty bold vision" for Microsoft's gaming business.
 Furthermore, the company had in offshore bank accounts that it could not bring back to the United States without paying repatriation taxes.
 Nadella separately stated the possible use of Minecraft with the HoloLens, Microsoft's mixed reality device, to have been a major factor in pursuing the acquisition.
 The company first approached Mojang regarding a potential acquisition in June 2014, making its first offer shortly thereafter.
 Mojang subsequently hired advisers from JPMorgan Chase.